Adrenalead/customer-resources/README.md

 # customer-resources
-Host resources loaded by our customers like nadz-sdk.js in order to activate our Web Push Notification solution.
+Resources loaded by our customers like in order to activate our Web Push Notification solution.

 ## Javascript
 [nadz-sdk.js](javascript/nadz-sdk.js)